 Germinating Tomato Seeds in Paper Towel

 I’m not going to lie.
-I got tired of waiting for my tomato seeds to germinate last season.
+I got tired of waiting for my tomato seeds to germinate in the past.

 First, I had to find and buy Roma seeds!
 It felt like they were sold out everywhere (stupid pandemic!!).

 Then, I ordered them and they took the better part of a week to get here!

 A week is major when you wanna start a garden!